Umrain Mahfooz Rahmani: Position on the Babri Masjid Dispute

 In February 2018, Rahmani reiterated the Board’s official position on the Babri Masjid dispute during its executive meeting in Hyderabad.
 Reading out the Board’s Urdu statement, he affirmed that once a mosque is built, it remains a mosque "till Qayamat" (the Day of Judgment), and its land cannot be sold, gifted, or repurposed.
 The Board rejected proposals—such as one reportedly supported by member Salman Nadwi—that suggested building a Ram temple at the disputed site, calling such a compromise impermissible (haram) under Islamic law.
 Rahmani clarified that while the matter was before the courts and the Board would respect the judicial process, Muslims could not voluntarily surrender mosque land, as this would contradict Sharia.
 The Board also noted that past negotiation efforts had failed because they demanded unilateral concessions from the Muslim community.

 Advocacy on Legal Reforms in Muslim Personal Law

 Rahmani has been an active voice in legal matters concerning Muslim personal law.
 He has consistently advocated for the preservation of Islamic legal traditions and opposed legislative interventions that overlook the guidance of religious scholars.
 Notably, in 2018, he opposed the draft bill on triple talaq (then titled the Muslim Women (Protection of Rights on Marriage) Bill, 2017), urging the central government to withdraw the bill or send it to a parliamentary select committee.
 Rahmani criticized the proposed bail clause as inadequate and stated that the government had not meaningfully consulted Islamic scholars or community representatives.
 He emphasized the importance of respecting the views of religious authorities when legislating on matters of Muslim personal law.

+Literary works

+Rahmani launched the Urdu monthly magazine Gulshan, which focused on Islamic thought and social issues.
+He also authored several Urdu books, including: